wbcomdesigns/buddypress-friend-follow-suggestion/README.txt

 == Changelog ==
+= 1.2.1 =

 = 1.2.0 =
-Fix: Managed UI with buddypress 8.0.0
+* Fix: Managed UI with buddypress 8.0.0
-Fix: #9 - Fatal Error: When friend component is not activated
+* Fix: #9 - Fatal Error: When friend component is not activated
-Fix: #10 - Show a message "No suggestion found"
+* Fix: #10 - Show a message "No suggestion found"
-Fix: Update generic button UI
+* Fix: Update generic button UI

 = 1.1.0 =
-Fix: (#5)Fixed follow button not working with buddyboss
+* Fix: (#5) Fixed follow button not working with buddyboss

 = 1.0.0 =
 * Initial Release